Ron Davini

 Ron has coached three Junior National (18-under) teams in World Championship competition, twice as an assistant (1993 silver medal and 1995 gold medal).
 As head coach in 1996, the USA Team traveled to Cuba to win the bronze medal.
 In 1997, he coached the USA Junior Team in the first Pan American qualifying tournament in Brazil.
 The team qualified for the World Tournament with a 3rd place (bronze medal) finish.

-He worked closely with USA Baseball during the summer as Technical Advisor to the Junior Olympic Baseball Tournament.
+He continues to work closely with USA Baseball in the summer as Technical Advisor to the Junior Olympic Baseball Tournament in Tucson, Arizona.
 In 2003, Ron was selected by USA Baseball to help coach the Youth National Baseball Team (16-under) in their World Championships Tournament in Kaoshuing, Taiwan.
 They came home with the World Championship-Gold Medal.

 Many other accolades belong to Ron.
 He was selected as Corona del Sol's Teacher of the Year in the 1991-92 school year.
 Ron was also the 1995 Corona del Sol Tempe Diablo Award winner in the Physical Education Department.
 Three times he was selected as a National Finalist for High School (1992/1999 NHSC & 1993 ABCA) Baseball Coach of the Year.
 In 1995, Walt Disney Productions selected Ron as one of the top 60 teachers in America and his video profile was shown on the Disney channel.
-He has been a speaker at many national clinics (ABCA 3 times, BCA 3 times, NHSCA 2 times, AzBCA-many times, NMHSCA 2 times, OBCA 2 times, GBCA, California BCA, Utah BCA, Toronto Baseball Canada and WBCA.
+He has been a speaker at many national clinics (ABCA 3 times, BCA 3 times, NHSCA 2 times, AzBCA-many times, NMHSCA, OBCA 2 times, GBCA, California BCA, Utah BCA, Toronto, Canada CA, and WBCA).
 Ron was a commissioner on the Arizona Baseball Commission (selected by the governor of the state) for five years (1995-2000).
 In 1997, Ron was selected as the USA National Amateur Baseball Coach of the Year (by USA Baseball and MLB Players Organization).

 In 2001, Ron was inducted into the Arizona Coaches Association Hall of Fame and the Arizona Baseball Coaches Association Hall of Fame.

 Ron is married to Dr. Patty Vogel.
-He has a daughter (Cindy) and granddaughter (Sarandan).
+He has a daughter Cindy Bostian and granddaughter Sarandan Hackney.
+He also has two Great Granddaughters, Graceland Lee Hackney and Lilly May Hackney.

 College | Arizona State University 1970 |